??

 The Faringdon Museum

-Faringdon Museum 2019In 2019, Faringdon got its own museum, located in the Pump House.
+Faringdon Museum 2019In 2019, Faringdon got its own museum, located in the Old Pump House.
 The museum is funded by Faringdon Town Council and Oxfordshire County Council.
 It provides a permanent display that gives a history of our fascinating town assembled and curated by Faith Carpenter.
 There is a complete timeline of Faringdon’s history, also cabinets displaying Faringdon fossils, Faringdon’s ancient residents, Faringdon at war and much more.
 In particular the museum incorporates a collection of fossils provided by the Oxfordshire Geology Trust from the unique Faringdon Sponge Gravels.
 There is also a presentation of the unique life and works of the eccentric Lord Berners who lived at Faringdon House.
 Also, a very interesting little snapshot of life in Faringdon during the First World War.

-The Community Theatre
+The Theatre

-Sinbad The Sailor 1993 3The Community Theatre was built at the back of the Pump House on Swan Lane in 1976.
-As part of the Community Centre it was used for various local events and Faringdon Dramatic Society produced three plays a year there from 1978-95.
+Sinbad The Sailor 1993 3Built as a “Community Theatre” at the back of the Old Pump House on Swan Lane in 1976.
+As part of the Community Centre it was used for various local events.
+Faringdon Dramatic Society produced three plays a year there from 1978-95.
 The use of the Pump House as a community centre collapsed in 1999 and the theatre became unused and progressively derelict.
 Lord Faringdon, who owns the building donated £2,000 and a charity organisation called “The Old Pump House Project” raised £19,000 to revamp the building; and renovation work started in April 2013.
 Access formally only through the Pump House has also been reopened at the back on Swan Lane.
 The Pump House Project was set up to promote the use of the building for meetings and classes and other forms of recreation and leisure time occupations.

 Faringdon Market Place C1900All Saints Church Portwell

-Portwell C1950sTwo gas lamps were placed on top in the 19th century, which were later converted to electricity probably around the 1950/60s when the other street lighting was converted..
+Portwell C1950sTwo gas lamps were placed on top in the 19th century, which were later converted to electricity probably around the 1950/60s when the other street lighting was converted.
 On one side there was a hand pump with a heavy lead drinking cup securely chained for people to use.
 There were also two troughs providing water for the horses and cattle that used the market (photo c1950s).

-* Why is it called the “Portwell”?
+* Why is it called the “Port Well”?

 Researched by Ian Lee, August 2019.

-Page first published 24-08-2019 | Last updated 19-07-2024 | Copyright © 2018-2024 Ian Lee | All rights reserved.
+Page first published 24-08-2019 | Last updated 18-01-2026 | Copyright © 2018-2026 Ian Lee | All rights reserved.